 The best arcade games engaged players in less than two minutes.
 If not, there were plenty of other games in the arcade.
 For mobile games today, early engagement is just as important.
 Games used to cost $.25 per play.
 Now, nearly all are free to play.
 An average game room used to hold 40 – 60 games.
 Today, customers buy mobile games in App Stores.
 Apple’s App Store alone has over 20 million games.
 Competition is fierce and discoverability is seemingly impossible.
 If someone downloads your game, best learn how to keep them.

 Mobile game designers can learn valuable lessons by studying classic arcade games from the Golden Age of Video Games.
 The best games succeeded at engaging players quickly.
-Inserting another quarter was symbolic of engagement and a precursor to retention.
+Inserting another quarter proved engagement and the path to retention.

-How arcade games monetized was simple and pure.
-Players put money into the games they enjoyed playing.
-There were no “user acquisition” campaigns or elaborate schemes through in-app purchases.
-Simple yet engaging designs were so pure that many remain popular to this day.
+How arcade games monetized was pure and simple.
+Players put quarters into the games they enjoyed playing.
+There was no “user acquisition” campaign or elaborate schemes through in-app purchases.
+Simple yet engaging designs were so good that many remain popular to this day.

 Think about your favorite game.
-There was a process to you liking it so much.
+There was a process that led to you liking it so much.
 Very likely it comprised a game mechanic requiring lots of practice.
-And ironically, your reward was a faithful dedication to that game.
-You were “hooked.”
+If you eventually mastered the game, you probably spent countless hours to do so.
+You became “hooked.”